Find an article in American Psychologist and evaluate it.

 and quality websites.

-Have a “conversation” and respond/ask questions at least twice, including asking the
+Have a “conversation with the AI” and respond and ask questions at least twice, including

 Choose a research topic and then ask an AI text generating tool to create a Boolean

 search string.
-Then revise it to best suit a students’ interest in the topic.
+Then revise it to best suit the student is interest in the topic.

 Brainstorm engaging topics for a research assignment.